myselfscrum/kochessenz-recipes/content/english/post/002-06-12-krauter-spargel-lasagne.md

 * 4 spears of thick white asparagus
 * 4 spears of thick green asparagus

 The former cooks for a good 10 minutes, the latter for a good 5.
-The pasta for the pasta dough comes from the second part of the [dough from yesterday](../herb-pasta-with-lecso).
-Otherwise, I follow the recipe for [lasagna-with-wok-vegetables](../lasagna-with-salmon-trout-and-wok-vegetables) - just without fish.
+The pasta for the pasta dough comes from the second part of the **[dough from yesterday](../herb-pasta-with-lecso)**.
+Otherwise, I follow the recipe for **[lasagna-with-wok-vegetables](../lasagna-with-salmon-trout-and-wok-vegetables)** - just without fish.
 There are enough vegetables this time to make the 3 layers: Vegetables - Asparagus - Vegetables.
 On top I give this time anxiously

 some parmesan,